BPA Qualification Aid

 - administer oaths and/or receive sworn statements or facts from witnesses or other parties;

-- exercise sound judgement in interpreting and applying matters relating to national security;
+- exercise sound judgment in interpreting and applying matters relating to national security;

 - deal effectively with individuals or groups of persons in a courteous, tactful manner in connection with law enforcement matters;